Financial Statement Audit: Tips & Insights on Tackling Your ...

 Why ESG Is Essential to Your Organization's Success

 Given everything we just discussed, it's not hard to see why ESG is so critical to your enterprise and future success.
 Long story short, people expect it from you.
 And by people, we mean everyone, from institutional investors to potential customers and nearly everyone in between.
 However, as we're about to explain, there are other crucial aspects to your ESG policies, some obvious but others that might fly a bit under the radar.

 ESG Reporting and Regulatory Forces

-As we said, the United States has yet to codify any significant reporting requirements directly tied to ESG.
-However, the SEC meeting in March 2022 focused on the enhancement and standardization of climate-related disclosures gives us a good sense of which way the regulatory winds are blowing.
-In addition, if you're a public company, the SEC already requires you to disclose all information in your quarterly and annual reports that might be material to investors.
+As we said, the United States will be codifying significant ESG reporting requirements very soon.
+However, if you're a public company, the SEC already requires disclosures on all information in your quarterly and annual reports that might be material to investors.
 Thus, building on that notion, the transitive property teaches us:

 - If ESG disclosures are important to your investors, and;

 - ESG disclosures should be important to you.

 Put another way, whether or not you have to provide ESG-focused metrics and information, you should want to.
 Public or private, your customers are likely to demand ESG information and, if you happen to do business in foreign territories, there's a pretty good chance those foreign governments or regulatory bodies do mandate – or at least recommend – ESG/sustainability reporting in some form, including: